Provider API reference

 ```

 Build each webhook URL from the specific topic row that should receive the provider delivery.
 Use `topics[].providerId` as `<webhookId>` and `topics[].webhookUrlToken` as `<urlToken>`.
-For the first topic those values match the provider-level webhook row; added topics have their own row identifier and token.
+For the first topic, those values match the provider-level webhook row.
+Additional topics each have their own row identifier and token.

 Current provider path segments are: